-Important: If your school would like to use the DAC app for recording during the 2020 AP Exam administration, you need to use the 2020 version of the app.
-Previous versions of the DAC app will not work in 2020.
-If your school downloaded the app for a previous administration, you'll be prompted to update to the 2020 version when you open the DAC app on your iPads.
+If your school is using iPads and downloaded the DAC app for a previous exam administration, you’ll be prompted to update to the 2020 version when you open the DAC app on your iPads.
 Be sure to complete this update before the 2020 AP Exam administration.
-If you are using the DAC app for the first time, you’ll need to download it when it’s available in the spring.

 The DAC App:

-- Simplifies the recording and upload process: With other recording methods, school staff must save, name, and upload students’ files after the exam.
+- Simplifies the recording and upload process and enables school staff to save a significant amount of time: With other recording methods, school staff must save, name, and upload students’ files after the exam.
 The DAC app handles these steps.
-After an exam that used the DAC app for recording, school staff only need to log in to the DAS portal to submit the files for scoring.
+After an exam that used the DAC app, school staff only need to log in to the DAS portal to submit the files for scoring.

-- Ensures exam security: The DAC app has built-in security measures that restrict access to other applications on the Apple iPad tablet.
-Once the DAC app is launched, students will not be able to access the internet or other apps.
+- Ensures exam security: The DAC app has built-in security measures that restrict access to other applications on the device.
+Once the DAC app is launched, students will not be able to access the internet or any other apps.

-- Is a free app: In the spring, coordinators will get an email announcing that the DAC app is available for download.
+- Is a free app: In spring 2020, coordinators will get an email announcing that the DAC app is available for download.